Angle Trisection using Limacon of Pascal |

 trisected.

-At point D on both sides of line OC we draw lines DE and DF which make
+At point D on both sides of line OC we draw lines DE and DF which make with line

 OC .
 Points E and F trisect